bithst/Kathford/README.md

-# Kathford
+# Kathford Lab Work
-Everything I've done while studying at Kathford (4th semester and onwards)
+Contains codes from the lab of each subject (4th semester and onwards only).

-Includes lab codes and projects.
+Includes lab codes and projects codes and their details.
-For reports of the lab work, go [here](https://bit.ly/Kathford).
+For reports of the lab work and the projects, refer to this [link](https://bit.ly/Kathford).